tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/setting-up-tf-rhosp16-introduction.rst

    information will include such things as the IP address of the IPMI NIC and the IPMI username and password.

--  All of the networks must be available to all of the Contrail Networking roles and computes.
+-  All of the networks must be available to all of the Tungsten Fabric roles and computes.

 While the provisioning and external networks are sufficient for basic applications, you should create additional networks in most overcloud